symbiotic-engineering/MDOcean/README.md

 **Disclaimer**

-The version of the simulation used in the conference proceedings paper and in the conference video was later found to have a number of errors.
+The versions of the simulation used in the conference proceedings paper ([v1.2](https://github.com/symbiotic-engineering/MDOcean/releases/tag/v1.2)) and in the conference video ([v1.3](https://github.com/symbiotic-engineering/MDOcean/releases/tag/v1.3)) were later found to have a number of errors.
-These errors have since been corrected and the current code is correct to the best of the authors' knowledge, within the limitations of the stated assumptions.
+These errors have since been corrected, and the current code is correct to the best of the authors' knowledge, within the limitations of the stated assumptions.
 Known areas for improvement are listed as GitHub issues.
 If you find any additional errors, please let us know.

 Errors that have since been fixed include: